 About Anna McDowell

-Dorset Buttons a heritage craft unique to Dorset.
+Dorset Buttons is a heritage craft unique to Dorset.
 The Dorset Buttons Industry originated in Shaftesbury, Dorset, in the 1620s, and became a major cottage industry throughout Dorset creating employment for many families.
-By the 1780s, 4,000 women and children were employed in the industry.
-They were replaced by machine buttons during the first half of the 1800s.
 To help keep this heritage craft alive, my Dorset Buttons are worked in the traditional way but I use contemporary materials and designs.

 Open to the Public?

 Available - please ask about pricing